Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## I heard the DE10-Nano board uses components subsidized by Intel.
 Is MiSTer doomed if that stops?

-No. The DE10 is sold to universities and is available in larger supply than custom hardware made for retro enthusiasts.
-Many cores were ported from earlier boards, and if necessary can be ported to a different board in the future.
-Development boards are manufactured and sold for a long time (the last generation DE1 board is still sold), so there is no reason to be concerned.
-Worst case, the work done in cores can be ported to other boards, but the DE10-Nano remains the best and most cost-effective option at the current time.
+No. The DE10 Nano is broadly sold to universities and is available in larger supply than custom hardware made only for retro enthusiasts.
+In general, these development boards are manufactured and sold for a long time (the last generation DE1 board is still sold), so there is no reason to be concerned.
+Worst case, the work done in cores can be ported to other boards in the future.
+For now, the DE10-Nano remains the best and most cost-effective option.